Yuyu-Ren/ECSE429/README.md

 # ECSE429
 Project A
 ## Installing the Dependency
-1. (Optional) create a virtual environment using virtual env or python -m venv
+1. (Optional) create a virtual environment using virtualenv or python -m venv
 2. pip (or pip3) install requirement.txt
 ## Set the Environment Path Variable For the Jar to be Tested
 ### Windows